sayheylaura/anonymous-proxy/README.md

 # Final evaluation exercise for the first sprint in Adalab

 This is a final evaluation exercise for the first sprint in [Adalab](https://adalab.es/).
-The main goal of this exercise was to self-assess my knowledge and skills in basic HTML5 and CSS3 after two week in the program.
+The main goal of this exercise was to self-assess my knowledge and skills in basic HTML5 and CSS3 after two weeks in the program.

 ## Evaluation criteria